John Caesar: Legacy

 Caesar's life was primarily recorded by British officer David Collins.

 Anne Power died on 25 March 1796 on Norfolk Island.
-Their orphaned daughter Mary Anne was adopted by a woman named Hannah Fisher, and was baptised as Mary Anne Fisher Power in 1806.
+Caesar and Anne's orphaned daughter was adopted by a woman named Hannah Fisher, and was baptised as Mary Anne Fisher Power in 1806.
 She left Norfolk Island for Van Diemen's Land in 1814.

 According to Santilla Chingaipe, "from the archives alone, it is difficult to get a sense of Caesar as a person".
 Most of the extant records of Caesar's life were written by colonial authorities and as such reflect the racism of the time.
-David Collins stated that Caesar was "always reputed the hardest living convict in the colony... but in his intellects he did not very widely differ from a brute".
-The historian Kimberly Cheek notes that Caesar's life-spanning journey across four continents (Africa–North America–Europe–Australia) reflects "the broad global experiences of some Africans in the eighteenth century".
+David Collins wrote Caesar was "always reputed the hardest living convict in the colony ... but in his intellects he did not very widely differ from a brute".
+The historian Kimberly Cheek notes Caesar's life-spanning journey across four continents (Africa–North America–Europe–Australia) reflects "the broad global experiences of some Africans in the eighteenth century".

 Caesar is considered to be the first Australian bushranger.
 Bushrangers hold a prominent role in Australian national identity, as exemplified by the impact of Ned Kelly's legacy on Australian culture.
 Since Australia's best-known bushrangers were white men of European descent, the fact that the country's earliest bushranger was a black man is considered particularly intriguing to historians.
-Chingaipe suspects that Caesar's significance was forgotten because, as a black man, he did not fit into Australia's self-made cultural mythology.
+Chingaipe suspects Caesar's significance was forgotten because, as a black man, he did not fit into Australia's self-made cultural mythology.
 Other black convicts-turned-bushrangers include the Khoisan Peter Haley, the Jamaican William Buchanan and the Barbadian James Tierney.

 In popular culture

 Caesar's death was illustrated by Percy Lindsay for Truth in 1934.

 Caesar appears as a character in Thomas Keneally's 1987 novel The Playmaker, as well as in Timberlake Wertenbaker's 1988 stage adaptation Our Country's Good.
 The Playmaker follows a group of colonists in 1789 who stage a comedic play; Caesar the "mad Madagascan" is depicted as a rapist in leg irons who rudely interrupts said play.

 Mohamed Osman portrayed Caesar in the 2021 SBS docudrama Our African Roots.
-Written and produced by Zambian-Australian historian Santilla Chingaipe, the series aimed to reveal how black people had contributed to Australian national identity since the landing of the First Fleet.
+Written and produced by Zambian-Australian historian Santilla Chingaipe, the series aimed to reveal how black people contributed to Australian national identity since the landing of the First Fleet.